Social film: History

-The first social film, Him, Her and Them was produced and released by Murmur in April 2011.
+It did take a few years to see any more films in this genre, but 2011 saw many people start to try their hand at making these films.
+The first social film in this year was a film called Him, Her and Them which was produced and released by Murmur in April 2011.
 It was distributed exclusively through Facebook and promoted as the first “Facebook film.”
 The film is composed of short video clips and interactive slideshows, integrating Facebook's Social Graph API.
-Users participate via text-based additions to the story which are viewable only by friends within their social network.
+Users participate via text-based additions to the story, which are viewable only by friends within their social network.

-Other examples of social film include lonelygirl15, which used YouTube posts to create an interactive video series about a fictional character, and Ron Howard's Project Imagin8ion, where a photo contest was used as the basis for a short film.
+In May 2011, Canon and Ron Howard teamed up to create Project Imagin8ion, which was a photo contest where photographers submitted photos and the top 8 photos would be the inspiration for a short film.
+This short film was called "When You Find Me" and could be found exclusively on YouTube.

 In July 2011, Intel and Toshiba partnered together to create Hollywood's first Social Film experience, a thriller called Inside, directed by D.J.
 Caruso and starring Emmy Rossum.
 The project is broken up into several segments across multiple social media platforms including Facebook, YouTube, and Twitter.
 In this instance, the audience is challenged to help Emmy Rossum's character, Christina, safely make it out of the room she's been trapped in.
 This particular form of social film is a major undertaking in that it combines social media activity with A-list acting talent to create a user experience that all happens in real time.